CrackenDesigns/Nand-Lite/README.md

 | J4                         | Conector 4 pin                   | 2,54mm PITCH      |
 | J5                         | Conector 2 x 12 Pin              | 2,54mm PITCH      |

+# My version of Nand Lite programmer.
+Designed to use with the TSOP48 adapter for the TL866 programmer.

 # BOM